Markov Chains

 By the chain rule of probability, \[ P(y_{1:T}) = P(y_1) P(y_2 \mid y_1) P(y_3 \mid y_2, y_1) \cdots = \prod_{t = 1}^{T} P(y_t \mid y_{1:t-1}). \] However, as \(T\) increases, this formulation becomes computationally intractable: the conditioning set grows with each time step.
 To address this, we make the Markov assumption: the next state depends "only" on the current state.

-Definition: Markov Property
+Definition: First-Order Markov Property

 A sequence of random variables \((y_1, y_2, \ldots, y_T)\) satisfies the first-order Markov property if the conditional distribution of each variable depends only on its immediate predecessor: \[ P(y_t \mid y_1, y_2, \ldots, y_{t-1}) = P(y_t \mid y_{t-1}) \quad \text{for all } t \geq 2. \]

-Under the first-order Markov assumption, the joint distribution simplifies to \[ P(y_{1:T}) = P(y_1) \prod_{t = 2}^{T} P(y_t \mid y_{t-1}). \] This memoryless property dramatically reduces the number of parameters needed: from \(O(K^T)\) for the full joint distribution to \(O(K^2)\) for the transition probabilities.
-The function \(P(y_t \mid y_{t-1})\) is called the transition function (or transition kernel), and it satisfies the properties of a conditional distribution: \(P(y_t \mid y_{t-1}) \geq 0\) and \(\sum_{k=1}^K P(y_t = k \mid y_{t-1} = j) = 1\) for each state \(j\).
+Under the first-order Markov assumption, the joint distribution simplifies to \[ P(y_{1:T}) = P(y_1) \prod_{t = 2}^{T} P(y_t \mid y_{t-1}). \] This is precisely the Bayesian-network factorization specialized to the linear-chain DAG, with each \(\operatorname{pa}(t) = \{t-1\}\) for \(t \geq 2\) and \(\operatorname{pa}(1) = \varnothing\).
+This memoryless property (formalized above as the first-order Markov property) dramatically reduces the number of parameters needed: from \(O(K^T)\) for the full joint distribution to \(O(K^2)\) for the transition probabilities.
+The function \(P(y_t \mid y_{t-1})\) is called the transition function (or transition kernel — the latter name extends naturally to continuous state spaces, where the matrix is replaced by a Markov kernel between measurable spaces), and it satisfies the properties of a conditional distribution: \(P(y_t \mid y_{t-1}) \geq 0\) and \(\sum_{k=1}^K P(y_t = k \mid y_{t-1} = j) = 1\) for each state \(j\).

-The Markov assumption can be extended to consider the last \(M\) states( or memory length): \[ P(y_{1:T}) = P(y_{1 : M}) \prod_{t = M + 1}^T P(y_t \mid y_{t - M : t - 1}). \] This is known as an M'th order Markov model.
+The Markov assumption can be extended to consider the last \(M\) states (or memory length): \[ P(y_{1:T}) = P(y_{1 : M}) \prod_{t = M + 1}^T P(y_t \mid y_{t - M : t - 1}). \] This is known as an \(M\)-th order Markov model.
 In language modeling, this is equivalent to an \(M+1\)-gram model.
 For example, if \(M = 2\), each word depends on the two preceding words, leading to a trigram model: \[ P(y_t \mid y_{t-1}, y_{t-2}). \]

 Any higher-order Markov model can be converted into a first-order Markov model by redefining the state to include the past \(M\) observations.
 For \(M = 2\), we define \(\tilde{y}_t = (y_{t-1}, y_t)\).
 Then \[ \begin{align*} P(\tilde{y}_{1:T}) &= P(\tilde{y}_2) \prod_{t = 3}^T P(\tilde{y}_t \mid \tilde{y}_{t-1}) \\\\ &= P(y_1, y_2) \prod_{t = 3}^T P(y_t \mid y_{t-1}, y_{t-2}). \end{align*} \] This state-space augmentation is conceptually important: it shows that the first-order Markov chain is a universal building block for sequential models, at the cost of an expanded state space of size \(K^M\).

 With large vocabularies this exponential growth in state space makes higher-order n-gram models infeasible, and modern approaches rely on neural language models (such as recurrent networks and transformers) to capture long-range dependencies without explicit enumeration.
 Beyond language modeling, Markov chains are widely used in sequential data modeling across many domains.
-In Bayesian statistics, Markov Chain Monte Carlo (MCMC) methods exploit the Markov property to construct a stochastic process that converges to a target stationary distribution, allowing for efficient sampling from complex, high-dimensional posterior distributions
+In Bayesian statistics, Markov Chain Monte Carlo (MCMC) methods exploit the Markov property to construct a stochastic process that converges to a target stationary distribution, allowing for efficient sampling from complex, high-dimensional posterior distributions.

 Parameter Estimation of Markov Models